 In case you’re wondering… the new book is is more or less complete.
-It’s in the hands of readers, and with my agent.
+It’s in the hands of readers.
 I’m really psyched for it.
 In the meantime, here’s a view I see everyday.

 Bye for now, Silicon Valley!
 I had an awesome time at the kick-off and visiting Lynbrook High School (though sadly the record button wasn’t on for the video interview – ah well, we had fun all the same).